Hardware start-ups have high cash burn rates, but virtual CAD machines can help them preserve significant amounts of capital. Here’s how.

 - Engineers who work on virtual CAD machines don’t need expensive office-space.
 They can work from anywhere, saving on rent expenses

-With virtual CAD machines from designairspace, hardware startups can run lean and mean.
-This means that hardware startups get a longer runway to make it to product-market fit.
+With virtual CAD machines from designairspace, hardware start-ups can run lean and mean.
+This means that your company gets a longer runway to make it to product-market fit – and breaking into the market.
+Want to see how it works?
+Try our free trial today.